Senate of the Kingdom of Italy: History

 The Senate of the Kingdom of Italy rose to national prominence in 1860, following the Unification of Italy, as the direct successor of the Subalpine Senate of the Kingdom of Sardinia, with the addition of members drawn from the territories obtained during the Second Italian War of Independence and the Expedition of the Thousand.

 The Senate was initially based at the Palazzo Madama in Turin until 1864, when it was moved to the Palazzo Vecchio in Florence.
 Finally, in 1871, it was moved to the Palazzo Madama in Rome.

 During the fascist regime, there was no "fascistisation" (fascistizzazione) of the Senate equivalent to that carried out in the lower house.
 Members of the Senate appointed before the March on Rome, such as Luigi Einaudi and Benedetto Croce, retained their seats in the Senate.
 However, in 1939, when the lower house was transformed into the Chamber of Fasces and Corporations, 211 new members were added to the Senate.
-When Fascism fell on 25 July 1943, King Victor Emmanuel III appointed Paolo Thaon di Revel as the president of the Senate, who he entered office on 2 August 1943.
+When Fascism fell on 25 July 1943, King Victor Emmanuel III appointed the Marquess of Revel as the president of the Senate, who entered office on 2 August 1943.

 On 20 July 1944, Pietro Tomasi Della Torretta was appointed as the final president of the Senate, an office which he retained until 25 June 1946.
 In August 1944, all "Senators responsible for maintaining Fascism and enabling the war, through their votes and their individual actions, including propaganda carried out within or without the Senate" were dismissed from office.